sirixdb/sirixdb.github.io/rest-api.md

 This means the `resource1` from `database` is opened in the first revision.
 Then the subtree `<xml>foo<bar/></xml>` is appended to the node with the stable node-ID 3 as a first child.

-The following sections give a complete specification of the routes:
+The following sections give a complete specification of the routes.

+## API

 `PUT https://localhost:9443/database/resource` creates a database and a resource (content being the body of the request -- as of now XML, but we'll implement JSON resources in the very near future).